 Start off the day discovering some of Nashville’s unique neighborhoods, such as East Nashville, an eclectic and creative neighborhood that has attracted many musicians and visual artists to the area.
-Find great shopping options, including Fanny’s House of Music, Goodbuy Girls – named One of South’s Top 10 Boot-iques by Southern Living, and the Art & Invention Gallery.
+Find great shopping options, including Fanny’s House of Music, Goodbuy Girls – named One of South’s Top 10 Boot-iques by Southern Living.

 Enjoy the popular local eatery, Pharmacy Burger Parlor and Beer Garden, for lunch.
 Take a quick trip to the northeast side of town and experience Music Valley.
 Hit the shops, the music venues, and music attractions.
 Then travel over the river and hit one of Nashville’s famed record stores, Third Man Records, a record label office, photo studio and live venue founded by Jack White.

 Travel over to The Gulch and see how it has perfectly combined its industrial background with a contemporary style to create and area of upscale restaurants and vibrant nightlife.
 After shopping at Two Old Hippies, a store lined with collections of rock ‘n’ roll memorabilia, get a home-brewed drink at Yazoo Brewery.